scuya2050/weather-iot-device/README.md

 Together, they form a modular system for environmental monitoring and cloud integration.

-Specifics for the components of the device can be found in their respective projects
+Specifics for the components of the device can be found in their respective projects.

 ## Device Setup